IDouble/Simple-Game-ERC-721-Token-Template/README.md

 ![Remix Solidity IDE Ethereum erc 721 erc721 erc-721 item game blockchain](Images/ERC-721-Remix-IDE-Solidity.png)

 ## ⚔️ Item.sol ⚔️ (ERC-721 Token)

+In this small example we are creating an ERC-721 Token, that could be used as an in-game Item. ⚔️

 **Example: a Sword as a Item saved in the Ethereum Blockchain.**
 ```
 pragma solidity ^0.4.24;